When a business requests a W9 form, they use it to ensure they have the correct information to prepare a 1099-NEC form.

 If you’ll be working with several clients, it’s likely that each one of them will request a W9.
 You do not need to complete a new W-9 for every client.
 Just keep a copy of the completed form on hand, and it will be ready to go in seconds if a new client asks for one.

-If you’ll be working with several clients, it’s likely that each one of them will request a W9.
+If you work with several clients, it’s likely that each one will request a W9.

 When You Shouldn’t Fill Out a W9